DK26/rendit/README.md

 * Guide: <https://github.com/Shopify/liquid/wiki/Liquid-for-Designers>
 * Version: **v0.26.0**
 * Repository: <https://github.com/cobalt-org/liquid-rust>
+* Alternatives: `smarty`

 A highly advanced, capable and senior rendering engine, offering some optional security capabilities.
+A good alternative choice if you are used to the `smarty` template engine.
 Originated in the Ruby programming language.

 ```html
 <HTML>